 - Make a good impression.
 This person may provide additional referrals that could lead to a job.

 - Keep it short.
 Limit your initial interview to 15 to 30 minutes based on how the conversation is going.

-- Remember to send a thank-you note after your interview!
+- Thank them for their time and information, and send a thank-you note after your interview.